-Olivier Messiaen died on this day in 1992.
-He was one of the most original composers of the 20th century.
-As a prisoner of war under Nazi Germany, he was held in Stalag 8A at Görlitz in Silesia, about fifty miles east of Dresden.
+On this day, January 15th in 1941, something of a miracle took place.
+Olivier Messiaen was a prisoner of war under Nazi Germany and was held in Stalag 8A at Görlitz in Silesia, about fifty miles east of Dresden.
 Here he suffered extremes of cold and hunger, but here also his musical imagination was fired, and a masterpiece born.

 As Jeremy Begbie describes in his book Resounding Truth: